bradjones1/cdn/README.txt

 FAQ
 ---
-Q: Is the CDN module compatible with Drupal's page caching?
+Q: Is the CDN module compatible with Drupal's Page Cache?
 A: Yes.

 Q: Is the CDN module compatible with Drupal's "private files" functionality?